 Answer: Today’s music scene seems very sad to me, auto makers removing CD players from vehichels, record stores closed, sections for music in stores gone, and the traditional entertainers who birthed music and entertainment are all gone as well.
 I’m not sure the future of music sales and what it’s going to look like in 2 more years.
 As for recording and musicianship, it seems to be thriving and well.

 Lamitschka: What do you think about today’s music industry?

-Answer: Today’s music industry is dieing out, thanks to Technology it takes less and less people to send music out around the world, live Discjockeys are almost a thing oft he past with automation on most radio stations.
+Answer: Today’s music industry is dying out, thanks to technology, it takes less and less people to send music out around the world, live Discjockeys are almost a thing of the past with automation on most radio stations.
 This is an odd time to be in music sales and the business.

 Lamitschka: If you had the chance to change something about the music industry, what would it be?

-Lamitschka: As an artist, you so many tasks such as recording, touring, interviews.
+Lamitschka: As an artist, you do many tasks such as recording, touring, interviews.
 What do you like best, what’s your favorite activity?

 Answer: I really enjoy creating in the studio, music recoreded is forever and to create and do your very best is very rewarding to me.

 Lamitschka: Are you doing anything to take music beyond its current borders or are you happy where it is?

 Answer: Dailey & Vincent keep stretching ourselves further away from the Traditianl sounds of Bluegrass.
 It’s for different reasons.
 1. Is to compete with the Keith Urban’s of the world, acoustic instruments can not hold up to big productions like his, so we added drums and piano to help fill in the foundation so our vocals and other solo instruments could hold up.
 2. Adding a legitimant bass vocal and tenor to our sound has helped the overall sound feel and sound bigger as well.

 Lamitschka: What was your big break that got you into the music business?